Hi. I’m Lauren Hough. Since we’re here, it’s pronounced “huff.”

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.
 And someday, I might even explain why I’m calling this Badreads.

 I’m Lauren Hough, the author of a few essays you might have read like I Was a Cable Guy.
 My work has appeared in Granta, Wrath-Bearing Tree, the Guardian, Huffpost, Harper’s, and Texas Highways.
 I wrote the essay collection Leaving Isn’t the Hardest Thing, which enough people bought that it made the New York Times bestseller list, twice.
 I was born in Berlin and raised in 7 countries.
 But I’ll claim to be a Texan because my family is, and I went to high school in Amarillo, which counts for a hell of a lot.
 I served in the Air Force and worked a long string of shitty jobs—everything from bouncer, to barista, to construction labor, to bartender, to cable guy.
-Now I live in Austin with a dog named Woody Guthrie.
+I live in Austin with my dog.